resque/resque-scheduler/README.markdown

 and you don't have to specify RAILS_ENV if the var is correctly set in environment.rb

+Alternatively, you can use your resque initializer to avoid loading the entire rails stack.

+    $ rake resque:scheduler INITIALIZER_PATH=config/initializers/resque.rb

 Multiple envs are allowed, separated by commas:

     create_fake_leaderboards: